On the Chromatic Thresholds of Hypergraphs: Results

-Our main theorem claims that for an infinite family of hypergraphs $H$ the chromatic threshold of the family of $H$-free hypergraphs is $0$.
-This is the first (non-trivial) family of hypergraphs whose chromatic threshold is determined.
+Our main theorem claims that for an infinite family of hypergraphs $H$ the chromatic threshold of the family of $H$-free hypergraphs is zero.
+We will demonstrate that this family of hypergraphs is infinite below, applying this Theorem~\ref{nearkchromatic} to a type of hypergraph cycle (see Corollary~\ref{cyclecorollary}).

 [thmctr]{Theorem} \begin{nearkchromatic} Let $H$ be an $r$-uniform, near $r$-partite hypergraph with near $r$-partition $V_1, \ldots, [1] V_r$.
 If every component, which may be a single vertex, of $H[V_1]$ is partite-extendible to $V_2 \cup \ldots \cup V_r$, then the chromatic threshold of the family of $H$-free hypergraphs is zero. \end{nearkchromatic}